 Since I have an enormous dislike of anything resembling a boat on open water, my only option for seeing the Great Barrier Reef was going to be a scenic flight.
 Flying over Heart Reef would have been incredible but the weather decided not to play along.

-During our five days on Hamilton Island, we got to enjoy ridiculously low cloud cover, fog and rain on an almost constant basis.
+During our five days on Hamilton Island, we got to enjoy ridiculously low clouds, fog and rain on an almost constant basis.
 Talk about drab looking Whitsundays…

 So what do you do when the weather isn’t exactly inspiring you to splurge your money on trips out to the reef?